-Yes, Echo360 provides a free stand-alone application Echo360 Personal Capture (PCAP) that runs on either Windows or Mac and allows you to create recordings to supplement your in-class materials.
-Application package and further details can be found on the Echo resource page.
+Yes, Echo360 provides a free stand-alone application Universal Capture: Personal that runs on either Windows or Mac and allows you to create recordings to supplement your in-class materials.
+More information on how to install, configure, record and upload can be found here.

 You must first create a direct Echo360 password, prior to being able to sign in via the Echo Microsoft PowerPoint ribbon tool.
 Detailed instructions may be found on the following page underneath Teaching with presentation slides.